-This article aims to give you an indication of where South Africa actually is right now in terms of Covid-19.
+This article aims to give you an indication of where South Africa actually is right now in terms of Covid-19 (14th Sept 2021).
 South Africa continues to adhere to the protocols of social distancing and mask-wearing in public spaces.
-However the economy has not been locked down, as the Government simply does not have the resources to support closed businesses.
-Domestic tourism has continued since August 2020 with no discernable negative impact.
+The good news is that we are getting over our third wave, as daily cases are now dropping fairly quickly.
+Like many countries, it has taken us longer to get over this 3rd wave which was been driven by the Delta variant, which has become the dominant strain worldwide.
+But domestic tourism continues, as it has done since August 2020, with no discernable negative impact.

-We are currently vaccinating the over 60s and this first stage should be completed by end of June.
+Registration is now open to all adults 18 years and over.
 As we have a very young population, I believe it is more interesting to look at vaccinations of our adult population.
-Then we will open up vaccinations for the over 50s in July.
-The current aim is to have vaccinated 70% of all adults over 25 by the end of the year.
-We have vaccinated 11% of all adults (1st dose) so far.
+The current aim is to have vaccinated 70% of all adults over 25 (at least one dose) by the end of the year.
+We have currently vaccinated 35% of over 25s and 27% of over 18s (1st dose) so far, with 18% of adults (over 18s) fully vaccinated.
+But this percentage is increasing rapidly.

 Other African Destinations

-Other African Destinations have escaped the worst, despite what the various Media may imply.
+Other African Destinations have escaped the worst, despite what the various Media outlets may imply.
 With the exception of Tanzania, whose official caseloads are highly suspect, other countries have carefully monitored cases and deaths.
-All our other destinations such as Botswana, Kenya, Namibia, Rwanda, Uganda, Zambia and Zimbabwe have low cases overall AND low cases as measured per million of population.
+Even though many have experienced a third wave of cases with All our other destinations such as Botswana, Kenya, Namibia, Rwanda, Uganda, Zambia and Zimbabwe have low cases overall AND low cases as measured per million of population.

 - Young population (average age being less than 20 in many cases)